microsoft/TypeScript-Website/packages/playground-handbook/copy/en/Settings Panel.md

 When the editor loses focus, or compiler flags change, the Playground will replace the URL in your browser.
 This doesn't change the behavior of the back button, but it does add history entries in the browser.
 You can turn off this behavior via this setting, and you can use the 'Share' (or press <kbd>cmd/ctrl</kbd> + <kbd>s</kbd>) to copy the sharable URL.

-### View Options
+### Sidebar Tabs

-You can choose which tabs are available in the Playground sidebar via the view options.
+You can choose which tabs are available in the Playground sidebar via the toggle boxes under above Playground Options.